macCesar/purgetss-docs/docs/customization/1-Configuring Guide.md

   }
   ```

-  You should put it inside `purgetss` to keep everything organized:
+  "You should put the safelist inside the `purgetss` folder to keep everything organized:

   ```typescript title="./purgetss/safelist.js"
   // ./purgetss/safelist.js
   exports.safelist = [